ShawalFarrukh/Final-Project-Ecommerce_App/README.md

 - They can add one or more products to the cart
 - Proceed to checkout
 - Once the order is complete, they will be taken to the order detail page for the current order
-- They canv iew their complete order history by clicking on orders
+- They can view their complete order history by clicking on orders
 - For each order, the user can click on the order detail to go into the details of each order
 - The user can click on the The Dry Eye Shop logo or click on "Store" in the navbar to go to the products page
 - The user can click on logout in the navbar to Logout out of the app